dupdob/articles/unittests/noncovered.md

 of code we wrote get executed while running the test.
 >
 >**Kent Beck**
+___
 ### 2. 100% coverage does not mean your code is bug free
-This the first rebuttal I get, whenever I talk 100% coverage.
+This the first rebuttal I get whenever I talk about 100% coverage.
 Of course, __it does not__.
 Coverage only shows which part of the code have been executed.
 It does __not guarantee that it will work in all circumstances__, and it may still fail for specific parameters' values, some